Katrix/DataPrism/docs/_docs/guide/06_compiled.md

 DataPrism can, if desired compile an operation so that it only has to create the SQL for it once, instead of again and again.
 This generally takes the form of a function accepting types of the arguments to compile, and another function allowing use of those values as `DbValue`.
 The two global compile operations are `raw` and `operation`. `raw` works with raw `SqlStr`s, while `operation` works with operations like SELECT and DELETE.
-For this we'll only look at operation.
-If you need raw, you'll know, and hopefully be able to figure out how to use it.
+The docs here will only look at operations If you need raw, you'll know, and hopefully be able to figure out how to use it.

 ```scala 3 sc-name:Setup.scala